-Companies are rapidly moving to hybrid cloud environments, with most of them already making this transition.
+Companies are rapidly moving to hybrid cloud environments, with most organizations already making this transition.
 This fundamental change affects how organizations handle their infrastructure.

 This piece reveals hidden threats lurking in hybrid cloud environments.
 You’ll discover practical ways to protect your organization’s assets on multiple and hybrid cloud platforms.